Visiting New York During the World Cup 2026: Where to Stay, What to Do & How to Get to MetLife Stadium (Full Guide)

 ⚽ Watch Matches in Public Fan Zones

-• Times Square giant screens
+• Times Square giant screens — the iconic global experience

-• Hudson Yards events
+• Hudson Yards events — modern, organized fan zones

-• Central Park screenings
+• Central Park screenings — relaxed atmosphere with thousands of fans

 🌆 Explore Manhattan Like a Local

-• Walk Fifth Avenue from 59th Street down
+• Walk Fifth Avenue from 59th Street down toward Midtown

-🌃 Night Experience
+🌃 The Night Experience

 New York at night during the World Cup hits differently.
 The city becomes louder, brighter, and somehow more alive.

-• Late-night food trucks
+• Late-night food trucks with international cuisine

-• Street performers
+• Street performers from around the world

-• Fan celebrations everywhere
+• Fan celebrations everywhere, all night long

 One evening, I started walking from Central Park down to Times Square.
 It sounds simple, but during the World Cup, it felt completely different.